 We require that projects we have funded take into account sustainable development.
 We also consider the principles of sustainable development when we plan themes for Academy Programmes and the contents of other thematic funding opportunities.
 In addition, most of the current Academy Programmes and SRC programmes effectively support the sustainable development objectives.
 We also support the Sustainable Development Goals and cooperation with non-European countries through international funding cooperation.

-One of the science policy objectives that are factored in when Academy funding decisions are made is how the proposed project has taken into account sustainable development.
-However, it is not a funding criterion as such.
-We will monitor how the goals related to sustainable development are being achieved in the projects we fund.
+One of the science policy objectives that are factored in when we make funding decisions is how the proposed project has taken into account sustainable development.
+In addition, we will monitor how the goals related to sustainable development are achieved in the projects we fund.

 We expect the projects we fund to take sustainable development into account as part of responsible science.
-In their research plans, researchers are therefore encouraged to describe how the project promotes sustainable development as part of its societal impact.
+In the context of the Sustainable Development Goals, questions of responsible science relate to describing how a project can contribute to one or more of the 17 SDGs.
 The final reports, in turn, can focus on how the project and its results have contributed to sustainable development.